KitaKana2/AML/README.md

 # Advanced Machine Learning - Midterm Assignment

-Here is the repository containing the implementation code for each problem.
+This repository contains the implementation code for each problem.